Zhu Yue (footballer)

-Zhu Yue (朱越; born 4 May 2001) is a Chinese footballer currently playing as a defender for Guangxi Pingguo.
+Zhu Yue (朱越; born 4 May 2001) is a Chinese footballer currently playing as a defender for Shanghai Shenhua.

 Club career

 Zhu Yue would play for the Shanghai Shenhua youth team before being promoted to the senior team at the beginning of the 2020 Chinese Super League season.
 He would go on to make his debut in a league game on 10 November 2020 in a 1–0 victory against Hebei China Fortune.
 The following season he would be loaned out to the Chinese U20 team who were allowed to participate within the 2021 China League Two campaign.